michellab/BioSimSpace/python/README.md

 * Functions: camelCase
 * Variables: snake_case

-For example, to instantiate a minimisation protocol from the `Protocol` sub-package:
+For example, to instantiate a minimisation protocol from the `Protocol` package:

 ```python
 import BioSimSpace as BSS